tomjoht/learnapidoc/_docs/Resources/api-glossary.md

 API Blueprint
 : An
 The API Blueprint spec is an alternative to OpenAPI or RAML.
 API Blueprint is written in a Markdown-flavored syntax.
-See [API Blueprint](http://idratherbewriting.com/learnapidoc/pubapis_api_blueprint.html) in this course, or go to [API Blueprint's homepage](https://apiblueprint.org/) to learn more.
+See [API Blueprint](http://idratherbewriting.com/learnapidoc/pubapis_api_blueprint.html) in this book, or go to [API Blueprint's homepage](https://apiblueprint.org/) to learn more.

 Apigee
 : Similar to Apiary, Apigee provides services for you to manage the whole lifecycle of your API.
 Specifically, Apigee lets you "manage API complexity and risk in a multi- and hybrid-cloud world by ensuring security, visibility, and performance across the entire API landscape."
 Supports the OpenAPI spec.
 See [apigee.com](https://apigee.com/api-management/).